dotnet/docs-maui/docs/user-interface/graphics/images.md

 ## Load an image

 Image loading functionality is provided by the <xref:Microsoft.Maui.Graphics.Platform.PlatformImage> class.
-Images can be loaded from a stream by the <xref:Microsoft.Maui.Graphics.Platform.PlatformImage.FromStream%2A> method, or from a byte array using the <xref:Microsoft.Maui.Graphics.Platform.PlatformImage> constructor.
+You can load images from a stream by the <xref:Microsoft.Maui.Graphics.Platform.PlatformImage.FromStream%2A> method, or from a byte array using the <xref:Microsoft.Maui.Graphics.Platform.PlatformImage> constructor.

 The following example shows how to load an image: